Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Punitive damages are not available under the Patent Law, but under the fourth Patent Law amendment (draft for review) enhanced damages of up to three times the damages originally awarded are available for wilful infringement.

-Timescale and costs How long does it take to obtain a decision at first instance and is it possible to expedite this process?
 Under the Civil Procedure Law, a first-instance decision in a civil case between two Chinese parties should be obtained within six months of the date on which the case is accepted.
-In practice, the actual timing varies and can greatly exceed six months.
+In practice, the actual timing varies and can greatly exceed six months, especially for foreign-related cases.
 There is no formal way to expedite the trial process.

 - investigation and evidence-gathering costs;